Discovery Day Camps

 Please refer to our camp schedule for all 2021 summer camp locations.

 Signing Campers In and Out

-Daily medical screening: We will be asking families to complete a self-assessment form prior to their first camp program.
-Participants are asked to conduct this screening the morning of each day of camp.
+We will be asking families to complete a self-assessment form prior to their first camp program.
+Participants are asked to conduct this self-assessment the morning of each day of camp, followed by an onsite screening during sign-in.
 If participants fail the screening for any reason, they are asked to stay home and notify RBG.

 Behaviour Management Procedures